Dor-sketch/ASLR-StackSecDemos/README.md

 ## 2. Stack Overflow Demonstration

 ### Overview

-This program, named `stack_demo`, showcases a stack overflow vulnerability by manipulating the virtual pointer (`vptr`) of a class, leading to a redirection in its virtual function calls.
+This program, named `stack_demo`, showcases vulnerabilities associated with stack overflow and `vptr` overwrites.
+By manipulating the virtual pointer (`vptr`) of a class, there can be a redirection in its virtual function calls, leading to potential unauthorized access.

+### User Input and Overflow

+By default, the program demonstrates the overflow by copying from a predefined overflow buffer.
+However, functions are also provided for demonstrations with user input.
+This makes it possible to manually enter data or pipe data into the program, although the default approach is simpler for demonstration purposes.

 ### Compilation and Usage